 - Today, It’s Difficult to Get A Market Share for Your Product

-Unlike the 20th century, today, it’s difficult for people to like your product or service because there are too many businesses out there.
-Furthermore, today, people never tell their friends about a new product unless they believe that their friends will be glad to hear about it.
-As well, it’s difficult to get a market share for your product or service because many folks ignore marketing messages.
+Unlike the 20th century, today, it’s difficult for people to like your product or service because there are too many businesses.
+Besides, people seldom share information about a new product with friends unless they believe their friends will like the information.
+It is also difficult to get a market share for your product or service because many people ignore marketing messages.